 “Rob,” he inquired, “who gets paid more: engineers or customer service?”

 “Engineers, Peter.
 I’ve worked on way too many compensation plans to know that,” I responded.

 “Exactly, and that’s a huge problem.
 Customer service is the most important department for most companies, so why do we not treat it that way?” he asked.

 Peter went on to explain the rationale and economics behind putting great people in customer service.

 - Customer satisfaction is always world-class.
-Is great for marketing and sales.
+It is great for marketing and sales.

 - Customer retention is never an issue.
 Ensures profitability and important references.

-- Repeat sales occurs organically.
+- Repeat sales occur organically.
 Helps lower the cost of sales and drives revenue.

-Fix #2 – Put marketing people in customer service and in the field regularly
+Fix #2 – Put marketing people in customer service roles and in the field regularly